 If we have your COVID-19 vaccine claim information*, you’ll find a record in your Express Scripts® mobile app.
 You’ll also find your SMART Health Card, a QR code that contains your name, birthdate, and verified vaccine information.
 Use it to share your vaccine status whenever you need it.**

-Yes, COVID-19 vaccines are covered through the TRICARE pharmacy benefit.
-At this time, TRICARE beneficiaries can get a COVID-19 vaccine at no cost.
+COVID-19 vaccines are covered through the TRICARE pharmacy benefit.
+At this time, there is no cost to TRICARE beneficiaries getting a COVID-19 vaccine.

-TRICARE beneficiaries can get the COVID-19 vaccine at any retail pharmacy that is offering the vaccine, even if the pharmacy is not a part of the TRICARE pharmacy network.
-This only applies to the COVID-19 vaccine.
-Other vaccines are not covered at out-of-network pharmacies.
+Yes.
+At this time, TRICARE beneficiaries can get vaccinated at any local pharmacy offering the vaccine, even if the pharmacy is not a part of the TRICARE pharmacy network.